ricardoalcantara/finanzkontrollen/README.md

 #finanzkontrollen
 ##Financial Controls

-It's a small financial control system, built using DDD, ASP.NET MVC, API, REST and other technology.
+It's a small financial control system, built using DDD, ASP.NET MVC, API, REST and other technologies.

 It's structured this way: